nuxt/website-v2/content/en/deployments/pm2.md

 Deploying using [PM2](https://pm2.keymetrics.io/) (Process Manager 2) is a fast and easy solution for hosting your universal Nuxt application on your server or VM.

-In this guide, we build the application locally and serve it though a PM2 config file with the cluster mode activated.
+In this guide, we build the application locally and serve it through a PM2 config file with the cluster mode activated.
 Cluster mode will prevent downtime by allowing applications to be scaled across multiple CPUs.

 ## Getting Started